bshongwe/bshongwe/README.md

 - **Recognition:**
   - 🏅 Featured Valedictorian at [ALX Africa](https:www.alxafrica.com) for the ALX Software Engineering Program
   - Contributor to several open-source projects
+  - Built a robust 13-job, multi-tasked CI/CD pipeline at [Beqy.ai](https://beqy.ai) for a Microsoft Azure and AWS deployment

 ---